Hello. My name is Raj Patil. I am a physicist working on modelling of gravitational waves emitted by compact objects.

 Image credits: [Link]

-Currently, for my Ph.D. thesis, I am working on computing state-of-the-art higher-order effective potentials.
-Such potentials are important as they are used to compute accurate theoretical waveform templates which are compulsory ingredients for data analysis and reliable physical interpretation of the gravitational wave signals.
+Currently, for my Ph.D. thesis, I am working on computing state-of-the-art higher-order effective potentials and fluxes.
+These potentials and fluxes are important as they are used to compute accurate theoretical waveform templates which are compulsory ingredients for data analysis and reliable physical interpretation of the gravitational wave signals.
 I am developing a fast and efficient Mathematica routine for the automatic computation of Feynman diagrams and the corresponding integrals using the multi-loop techniques of quantum field theories [Poster at QCDmeetsGravity2022].
 Using this I have performed the following analyses:

 Astrophysical black holes and neutron stars usually have a non-zero angular momentum and this "spin" has a huge impact on the emitted gravitational waves.
 The effects of spin can be characterised as follows.
 The spin-orbit sector is analogous to the fine structure correction obtained to the hydrogen atom, which describe the interaction between the orbital angular momentum of the binary and the spin of one of its constituents.
 Whereas, the quadratic in spin are analogous to the hyperfine structure corrections to the hydrogen atom and describe the interaction between each other/self of the spins of the binary constituents.
 I have computed the effective Hamiltonians at 4.5PN and 5PN, that describe the effect of spin of the constituents on the binary dynamics, thus on the emitted gravitational waves.